 Although you can’t compete with banks that are selling foreclosed homes, you’ll be in a much better position to compete against other sellers who aren’t as flexible on price.

 No one wants to buy a messy rat hole.
 So make sure your house is clean and organized.
 Remove as much clutter as you can, even if you have to store your stuff in storage.
-You can get an idea of how your home should look by browsing through magazines or even IKEA catalog.
+You can get an idea of how your home should look by browsing through magazines or even IKEA catalogs.
 And here are some general tips to help guide you: